particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 | 25 | **Charge LED** | Indicate LiPo is charging. |
 {{!-- END shared-blurb --}}

+{{box op="start" cssClass="boxed warningBox"}}
+Particle devices are certified for use only with specific cellular antennas that connect to the U.FL connector on the module.
+Using an alternate antenna via the SMA connector (11) will likely a lengthy and expensive recertification process.
+{{box op="end"}}

 ### Jumpers J12

 These pins are intended to be connected across using removable two-pin jumpers to connect features on the board to standard ports.